kennytilton/flutter-mx/README.md

 An Observatory debugger and profiler on iPhone 12 is available at: http://127.0.0.1:61081/v17dEYvUuuQ=/ The Flutter DevTools debugger and profiler on iPhone 12 is available at: http://127.0.0.1:9100?uri=http://127.0.0.1:61081/v17dEYvUuuQ=/
 ```
-Visit either debugger at the URLs shown if you like.
-We get by on the console output.
+Visit either debugger at the URLs shown, if you like.
+We just work off the output in the "watch" terminal session.

 You should also see our "hello, world" app in the sim: